 Solar panels were first installed on SMA’s campus in 2011 on the roofs of the Lower School and Bishop Evans Sports Center.
 The solar grid produces energy for those buildings, and allows SMA to sell the energy overage back to the grid.

-The first 100 percent Nike Grind Field in Colorado was installed in April 2015.
-Nike Grind provides a safe alternative to recycled tire crumb.
-The use (and reuse) of recycled Nike athletic shoes provides assets in addition to safety.
+The Pam Bent Nike Grind Turf Field on Biddle Fields features the first 100% Nike Grind Field in Colorado, installed in April 2015.
+Nike Grind provides a safe alternative to recycled tire crumbs.
+The use of recycled Nike athletic shoes provides assets in addition to safety.

-The optimal use of daylight in classrooms is proven to enhance the health, happiness, and ability of students to concentrate and learn.
-Due to the natural light available in the Community Center, additional lighting is unnecessary saving energy and related costs.
+The optimal use of daylight in classrooms is proven to enhance students' health, happiness, and ability to concentrate and learn.
+Due to the natural light available in the Community Center, additional lighting is unnecessary, saving on energy and related costs.

 In 2020, SMA invested in an air disinfecting system called needlepoint bipolar ionization that will permanently upgrade air quality in our three school divisions and Bishop Evans Sports Center.
 Integrated into our HVAC systems, this time-tested technology utilizes specialized tubes that take oxygen molecules from the air and convert them into charged atoms that cluster around microparticles, surrounding and deactivating harmful substances like airborne mold, bacteria, allergens, and viruses.
 They also attach to expelled breath droplets and dust particles that can transport viruses, enlarging them so they're more easily caught in filters.
 It's an active process that provides continuous disinfection.
 We also use low-VOC (volatile organic compounds) paints, glues, and adhesives to improve air quality.